algomacountry-aerial-floatplane

 shorelunch-outpost

 There is something about home-cooked food over an open fire.
 There’s something about eating that which you have harvested.
 There is something about the sweetness of pure fresh water.
 There’s something about experiencing culinary delights, cooked by you and enjoyed by all.
-The iconic Algoma shore lunch consisting of freshly caught fish, baked beans, onions and potatoes cooked over a raging fire is something most all anglers crave.
-The craving hits you hard, often while sitting in your cubicle, ties tight, high heels on, your boss barking, thoughts drift off to that first bite, piping hot walleye washed down with a cold drink.
+The iconic Algoma shore lunch consisting of freshly caught fish, baked beans, onions and potatoes cooked over a raging fire is something most anglers crave.
+The craving hits you hard, often while sitting in your cubicle, tied tight, high heels on, your boss barking, thoughts drift off to that first bite, piping hot walleye washed down with a cold drink.
 Your mouth is watering, isn’t it?
 Make it happen.

 Algoma is a wonderful place to get away from it all and a fly-in remote outpost fishing adventure is just maybe what we all need these days to reconnect with our senses and ultimately with ourselves.
 It’s an experience that will awaken you.